 Course overviewSociology A Level City of Bristol College

 The study of sociology encourages you to develop your capacity for critical thinking and to see the relationships between different parts of society.
-It will help you to appreciate the diversity of societies, how society is organised and the role of individuals within it.
+It will help you to appreciate the diversity of societies, how society is organised and the role of individuals and groups within it.

 This course is an option within our social science and humanities A Level pathways.

 - Humanities Pathway course code: ALHUM

 This course is suitable for 16- to 18-year-old students who like to question what is going on around them and who are keen to find out why things are the way they are.

 Sociologists are particularly interested in how your social class, age, gender and ethnicity affects your life chances.
 On this course you will study a number of different areas of social life.
 In year one you will study education, family and households and research methods.
 In year two you will study crime and deviance, beliefs in society including religion, science and ideology and sociological theory.

 For entry onto this course you will need six GCSEs at Grade 4 (C) or above, including Maths and English.
 Good essay writing skills are also essential.